sivertheisholt/CharaTwitch/README.md

 Welcome to CharaTwitch!
 This project is still in EARLY DEVELOPMENT!
 But you are free to try it out if you wish.
 CharacTwitch is a way to integrate Character AI into your stream.
 By connecting your Twitch and Character AI Account you can listen to redeems and make your character respond by talking.
+I will change the program constantly, and premade for my own wants until I'm happy with a result.
+Then I might make it universal for others to use.

 Few things to note: